Sims Reeves: Later years

 Klein said much the same as Shaw: 'To hear him, long after he had passed the age of seventy, sing "Adelaide" or "Deeper and Deeper Still" or "The Message" was an exposition of breath control, of tone-colouring, of phrasing and expression, that may truly be described as unique.'
 Reeves sang in two concerts in the first season of The Proms, at Queen's Hall in 1895 (at which the lower continental pitch was employed).
 They were the only two concerts of that season that were sold out: all the others made at least £50 loss.

 In 1888, Reeves published Sims Reeves, his Life and Recollections, followed by My Jubilee, or, Fifty Years of Artistic Life in 1889.
 At the same time, he became a teacher at the Guildhall School of Music and Drama.
 His 1900 book, On the Art of Singing, describes his pedagogic methods.
 After the death of his wife in 1895, he quickly married one of his students, Lucy Maud Madeleine Richard (b.
 1873), and the couple toured South Africa the next year.
 Reeves died in Worthing, England, on 25 October 1900 and was cremated at Woking.

+His widow was brought by Harry Rickards to Australia where, as Maud Sims Reeves, she performed songs made famous by her husband, such as Sally in Our Alley and Come into the Garden, Maude, then after the termination of her contract continued to perform in Western Australia, but became increasingly erratic.
+A paragraph in the Adelaide Critic,The arrest of Mrs Sims Reeves in Kalgoorlie, and the fact that she has been placed under restraint on a suspicion of her being insane, will not surprise those who saw her perform in Melbourne.
+Her singing of her husband's songs was an extraordinary thing to see, if not to hear, and was accompanied with the most eccentric act imaginable.
+The audiences were deeply puzzled, striving quite earnestly to take the lady seriously because of the name she bore, but unable to reconcile the singer's extraordinary conduct with anything but low comedy. and repeated in other newspapers, resulted in a libel case, which she won but was left with a ruined reputation and loss of livelihood.
+At some stage she had remarried was using the name Maud Allison Hartley.